 The Good Samaritan Donkey Sanctuary (GSDS) was established in 1990 by Jo-Anne Kokas (OAM) to care for rescued donkeys.
-It offers shelter, food, refuge and care for abandoned, neglected, mistreated or ill donkeys.
-It also offers a home for donkeys that are unable to be cared for by their owners due to sickness or simply moving to an unsuitable location.
+Specifically, it offers shelter, food, refuge and care for abandoned, neglected, mistreated or ill donkeys.
+And it also helps owners who are no longer able to care for their donkeys due to ill health or needing to move to an unsuitable location.

-Most of these donkeys come to the attention of the GSDS via the public, RSPCA, police or rangers.
-Sometimes the donkeys are delivered to the Sanctuary and sometimes the Sanctuary has to organise collection.
+Most donkeys come to the attention of the GSDS via the public, RSPCA, police or rangers.
+Typically, donkeys are delivered to the Sanctuary but sometimes it must organise collection.

-In addition to the herd, a further 100 donkeys are currently in foster homes, mostly as companion animals and occasionally as work animals – donkeys can be used as guardians to protect herds of sheep and goats from wild dogs.
-These fostered donkeys always remain the property of the GSDS so they can be returned to the Sanctuary should their living or health circumstances change.
+The total herd fluctuates between 70 and 150 donkeys, with up to 12 in the ICU.
+A further 100 donkeys are fostered out, mostly as companion- but occasionally as work-animals.
+Donkeys are renowned guardians, protecting herds of sheep and goats from wild dogs.
+Fostered donkeys remain the property of the GSDS so they can be returned to the Sanctuary should their living or health circumstances change.

 The GSDS is a non-profit registered charity.
-It receives no government funding and relies totally on the generosity of the public.
+Without government funding, it is reliant on the generosity of the donkey-loving public.